benspy/course_slides_PHS_RegModelling/course_program.md

   pdf_document: default
   html_document: default
 ---
-# Course program - Linear and Logistic Regression Modelling in R
+# Linear and Logistic Regression Modelling in R

+## Preparation
+Please make sure you are familiar with the material presented in the slide set "Refresher in Basic Statistics".
+These slides contain essential material covered in the course "Basic Statistics and Projects in R".
+For your reference, the slides of that course can be found  [**here**](https://ispmbern.github.io/basic-statistics-and-projects-in-R/#slides) (click on the HTML files in the timetable)

 ## Daily schedule
 Time | Activity